Psychology

 Foresters

 Foresters are responsible for the conservation of working forests.
 This means monitoring the health and directing the growth of forest stands where timber is harvested while following laws, best management practices, and scientific research to build and conserve habitats for fish and wildlife.
-Foresters understand history and write the future.
 Daily tasks vary according to the size and goals of the landowner or agency.
 A forester may provide comprehensive services to many small landowners or specialize in a particular aspect of forestry within a larger company or agency.

 Forest Technicians

 Technicians carry out the day-to-day tasks of forestry.
 They provide skills in areas such as forest inventory, boundary surveying, timber marking, timber harvesting and road layout, and the supervision of harvesting, thinning, and planting crews.
-One outstanding option for an industry position is UMFK’s Bachelor of Science in Business Management.
-Government employers may prefer UMFK’s Bachelor of Science in Conservation Law Enforcement with Natural Resources concentration or Bachelor of Science in Environmental Studies.
+Students pursuing the Associate of Science in Applied Forest Management often stay on to complete a bachelors degree in Forest Management, Business Management or Environmental Studies.

 Forestry student working in the woods